GlenKPeterson/Cymling/README.md

 ```
 (third (second (first arg1) arg2) arg3)
 ```
-We borrow the “dot operator” from C-style languages to enable a “Fluent Interface” type style:
+We borrow the “dot operator” from C-style languages to enable a “Fluent Interface” style:
 ```
 first(arg1).second(arg2)
            .third(arg3)
 ```

 ##Records
 Data definition and function application are borrowed primarily from ML's records.
-Thus a data definition looks like this:
+Thus a data definition looks like this (using the built-in defType function):
 ```
 defType(Person
         { name:String